W4, Regent Street

 Polished Plaster Selector Range Spatulata

-The project for the Crown Estate, working within the confines of an historic grade II listed site, has produced an efficient and sustainable building with flagship retail space and prime office space.
+The redevelopment, undertaken for the Crown Estate, was carefully carried out within the constraints of a historic Grade II listed site.
+The result is a highly efficient and sustainable building that seamlessly blends contemporary design with heritage elements, featuring flagship retail space and prime office accommodation.

 A project with sustainability at its core

-Over 400m2 of Armourcoat Spatulata polished plaster was applied to achieve the seamless finish to walls and ceilings in the reception area.
-The finish is achieved using a superfine stucco paste that is trowel applied in a series of fine layers to create a highly polished decorative surface.
+Over 400m² of Armourcoat Spatulata polished plaster was applied to walls and ceilings in the reception area, creating a seamless and elegant finish.
+This highly polished decorative surface is achieved using a superfine stucco paste, trowel-applied in a series of fine layers to deliver a luxurious, refined aesthetic.

-Sustainability has been central in the design of W4, achieving an ‘excellent’ sustainability rating under BREEAM (Building Research Establishment Environmental Assessment Method), which measures the environmental impact of buildings.
-In keeping with the eco specification, Armourcoat polished plaster contains 40% pre-consumer recycled marble and no VOCs (Volatile Organic Compounds).
+Sustainability has been central to the design of W4, achieving an ‘Excellent’ rating under BREEAM (Building Research Establishment Environmental Assessment Method), which assesses the environmental impact of buildings.
+In keeping with the eco-conscious specification, Armourcoat polished plaster contains 40% pre-consumer recycled marble and is entirely free from VOCs (Volatile Organic Compounds).

 This website uses cookies